Siddik2202/simple_node_app_minikube-k8s/README.md

 ```

 2. Logging & Monitoring:
-To maintain production-grade systems, we implement observability.
+* To maintain production-grade systems, we implement observability.
-Monitoring: Tracks system health and metrics such as: CPU usage, Memory usage, Pod performance by Prometheus
+* Monitoring: Tracks system health and metrics such as: CPU usage, Memory usage, Pod performance by Prometheus
-So we Install Prometheus using Helm repository
+* So we Install Prometheus using Helm repository.

-4.